open-telemetry/community/docs/how-to-configure-new-repository.md

    repo](https://project.lfcla.com/#/project/a0941000002wBz4AAE/cla))
 4. It is a good practice to check the `Include administrators` setting.
-5. Repository MUST enforce `Restrict who can push to matching branches` setting to only allow the members of `foo-maintainers` to push to the `master` branch.
+5. Repository MUST enforce `Restrict who can push to matching branches` setting to only allow the members of `foo-maintainers` to push to the `main` branch.

 ![image](https://user-images.githubusercontent.com/9950081/57563714-c5d51000-7355-11e9-80c8-68374e2de2f6.png)